 - Prior to 2018: Distributed plots were sampled at three-year intervals.
 Subsequent sampling at fiveyear intervals coincides with other plant biomass and productivity data products at each site. - Prior to 2018: All Tower plots were sampled during each sampling bout at each site. - Prior to 2018: The Tower plot intra-annual sampling at grazed sites occurred every four weeks during the growing season. - Prior to 2018: At select grazed sites, those bouts not associated with peak biomass during which samples are not sorted by functional group, the complete clip strip was collected and weighed.
 For the 2018 and subsequent sampling years a subsample of the plot-specific clip harvest is dried and weighed, but data-driven estimates of the entire sample mass are reported. - Prior to 2019: Samples were sorted into functional groups that included the category 'Leguminous Forbs (LFB)'.
 Subsequent sampling places leguminous forbs and nitrogen fixers < 1 cm DBH into a 'N-fixer (NFX)' functional group category. - 2020: The field samplingImpractical was added to the data to allow for the generation of a record when a plot could not be sampled or a sample could not be dried for a particular bout and year.
 If field sampling was not possible samplingImpractical is populated with a value other than 'OK' (e.g., 'location flooded') in the hbp_perbout table, no sample is collected, and no record is generated in the hbp_massdata table.
-If a sample is collected but not dried or weighed, samplingImpractical is populated with a value other than 'OK' in the hbp_massdata table and no mass data are available for that sample. - 2020: The field biophysicalCriteria was added to the data to account for instances when sampling occurred but conditions were not optimal.
-If conditions were suboptimal the sample was not collected during peak biomass the field biophysicalCriteria is populated with a value other than 'OK
+If a sample is collected but not dried or weighed, samplingImpractical is populated with a value other than 'OK' in the hbp_massdata table and no mass data are available for that sample.

-- no known exceptions' (e.g., 'conditions not met: most plants not yet flowering') but the sample is collected and mass data are generated.

-- Prior to 2021: The bout number for each clipping event within a site was assigned a number.
+- 2020: The field biophysicalCriteria was added to the data to account for instances when sampling occurred but conditions were not optimal.
+If conditions were suboptimal the sample was not collected during peak biomass the field biophysicalCriteria is populated with a value other than 'OK no known exceptions' (e.g., 'conditions not met: most plants not yet flowering') but the sample is collected and mass data are generated.
+From 2021 onward, bout numbers are assigned according to the ISO week that the bout began. - Prior to 2021: The bout number for each clipping event within a site was assigned a number.
 Sampling at Tower plots began with bout = 1 and continued with ordered numeric increments for each sampling event at each site within a sampling year.
 Bout number = 0 was assigned to Distributed plots that are typically harvested only once per season for biomass stocks.
-This means that agriculture sites where different Distributed Plots may be harvested at different times all have boutNumber = 0, regardless of clipDate. - Prior to 2021: The eventID was comprised of HBP, year, site code, and the bout number. - May of 2021: The data were structured such that records were created when sampling at possible and scheduled plots did not occur.
+This means that agriculture sites where different Distributed plots may be harvested at different times all have boutNumber = 0, regardless of clipDate.
+From 2021 onward, bout numbers are assigned according to the ISO week that the bout began. - Prior to 2021: The eventID was comprised of HBP, year, site code, and the bout number. - May of 2021: The data were structured such that records were created when sampling did not occur.
 Such instances include: